fls-bioinformatics-core/galaxy-tools/testing/README.md

 As the test framework needs to create a fresh database each time, it can be quite time-consuming to run the tests (especially if there aren't many).
 You can set the `GALAXY_TEST_DB_TEMPLATE` environment variable to point to a previously created SQLite database to bootstrap this part of the process (making it a lot quicker).

+To use one from this repo do:

+    export GALAXY_TEST_DB_TEMPLATE=https://github.com/fls-bioinformatics-core/galaxy-tools/raw/master/testing/db_galaxy_rev_0120.sqlite